eberhab/m20/emulation_with_mame.md

     $ python3.8 -m venv venv38 && source venv38/bin/activate
     $ make -j8 SUBTARGET=m20 SOURCES=src/mame/drivers/m20.cpp

-I case it does not work, another options is to use [pre-built binaries](https://www.mamedev.org/oldrel.html).
+I case it does not work, another option is to use [pre-built binaries](https://www.mamedev.org/oldrel.html).
 They only exist for Windows, but they also run well with wine on Linux.

 ### Run MSDOS on the M20